peter-mouland/react-lego/README.md

 Please take a look at the comparison branch to see how to upgrade from webpack v1 to v2.

 [>> More about Webpack v2](https://github.com/peter-mouland/react-lego/wiki/Webpack-v2)

+### Using Webpack 2 with React-Hot-loader 3

+ > Based on the `webpack2` branch. _[compare branches](https://github.com/peter-mouland/react-lego/compare/webpack2...webpack2-rhl)_

+ Just added as a quick demo to help out and show the 2 working together. no changes required to either branch to get them to work together.